 In view of the above, you can use a few tricks:

 - Keep backups on an external hard drive.

 - Limit space for Time Machine.
-Let’s say, you have an external hard of 500 GB, you want to occupy the TM up to 100 GB.
+Let’s say, you have an external hard drive with 500 GB of space and you want to occupy up to 100 GB of TM.
 To do this, divide your drive into sections one of which will be 100 GB and it will be configuring TM.
 So as soon as the size of backups reaches 100GB, the system will start deleting old backups.

 - There is an option in Time Machine to exclude files and folders from backups.
 It is a useful feature, for example, if you know that the “Downloads” folder is full of temporary files, it weighs a lot, but the content is not very important.
 In this case, there is a sense to exclude the Downloads folder from backups.